troff can trace its origins back to a formatting program called

 ASCII output.

-Also, a front-end was included which could construct the, sometimes painfully long, pipelines required for all the post- and preprocessors.
+Also, a front-end was included that could construct the, sometimes painfully long, pipelines required for all the post- and preprocessors.

 ms and mm macros, and a program to deduce how to format a